jin-r07/react-with-vite-tailwindcssv4-boilerplate/README.md

-# React + Vite
+# React + Vite + TailwindCS v4

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR,some ESLint rules and tailwindcss v4.
+With react-router-dom.

 Currently, two official plugins are available: